-The documents listed in this section are applicable to the guidance in this Handbook.
+The documents listed in this section are applicable to the guidance in this NASA Technical Handbook.

-- 2.1.1 The latest issuances of cited documents shall apply unless specific versions are designated. - 2.1.2 Non-use of specific versions as designated shall be approved by the responsible Technical Authority.
+- 2.1.1 The latest issuances of cited documents apply unless specific versions are designated. - 2.1.2 Non-use of a specifically designated version is approved by the delegated Technical Authority.

-The applicable documents are accessible via the NASA Standards and Technical Assistance Resource Tool at https://standards.nasa.gov/ or may be obtained directly from the Standards Developing Organizations or other document distributors.
+Applicable documents may be accessed at https://standards.nasa.gov or obtained directly from the Standards Developing Body or other document distributors.
+When not available from these sources, information for obtaining the document is provided.